◆Chairperson of the Board, MOTOHASHI, Takeshi, XV’04 SMMOT

 Takeshi Motohashi has been an serial corporate entrepreneur in Nippon Telegraph and Telephone Corp.(NTT).
 He designed, developed, and operated several internet application services, such as the Internt TV Guide Japan, and a Web audience measurement service.

 After graduating MIT Sloan School of Management in 2004, he has responsibility of managing R&D technologies in NTT, which has 3000 researchers and engineers, such as wireless broadband technology, cloud computing, and many others.
-He is now a director and the general manager of service and innovation department in Internet Multifeed, which has JPNAP, one of major Asian Internet Exchange services.
+He is now a senior vice president, Technology in NTT Innovation Institute Inc. in Silicon valley, which is NTT’s R&D organization for global.

 He has MS in Management of Technology from MIT Sloan School of Management in 2004 and MEng from University of Tokyo in 1994.

 ◆ Vice Chair of the Board FUYUNO, Takeshi